peopledoc/django-formidable/README.rst

 Define URL's
 ------------

-URLs are defined in :mod:``formidable.urls``.
+URLs are defined in ``formidable.urls``.
 You can load them with the following line:

 .. code-block:: python